What does it mean to be Multifaceted?

 https://hello-coach.com/blog/the-power-of-consistency-in-building-stronger-relationships/

-Unlock Your Potential with the GLAD Philosophy
+Unlock Your Potential with the GLAD Framework

 Life can be chaotic.
 As multifaceted individuals—balancing family, careers, passions, and dreams—staying grounded while pursuing our goals feels like walking a tightrope.
 But what if I told you there’s a simple framework to help you thrive in all areas of your life?